VitaliRj/OBD2-SocktCAN-Interface/README.md

 # Example for the Raspberry Pi 2.

-This will also work with the Raspberrys Pi 3.
+This will also work with the Raspberry Pi 3.
 With MATLAB 2018a the ZERO is supported as well.

+* Basic knowledge about the Linux operating system is recommended for this example.
+If you are totally new to this subject, https://www.raspberrypi.org/documentation/ is good place to go.

+* If you are new to the MATLAB Support Package topic, this is for you: https://www.mathworks.com/discovery/raspberry-pi-programming-matlab-simulink.html

 #### 1. Install the Simulink Support Package for Raspberry Pi Hardware
 Purpose: Be able to prepare a bootable SD-Card and deploy Simulink models to the target hardware with MATLAB.